MB-Shihab-Aaqil-Ahamed/Densely-Packed-Product-Detection-from-CVPR-2020-challenge/README.md

 ## Acknowledgements

-Our code borrows heavily from (SSD)[https://github.com/weiliu89/caffe/tree/ssd]repository.
+Our code borrows heavily from [SSD](https://github.com/weiliu89/caffe/tree/ssd) repository.
 We thank the authors of SSD for releasing their code.
 If you use our model, please consider citing them as well.

 ## Trained Model will be released soon !!